chef/chef-web-docs/chef_master/source/install_workstation.rst

 Windows
 -----------------------------------------------------
 #.
 Visit the `Chef Workstation downloads page <https://downloads.chef.io/chef-workstation#windows>`__ and select the appropriate package for your Windows version.
 Click on the **Download** button.
 #.
 Follow the steps to accept the license and install Chef Workstation.
-You will have the option to change your install location; by default the installer uses the ``C:\opscode\Chef Workstation\`` directory.
+You will have the option to change your install location; by default the installer uses the ``C:\opscode\chef-workstation\`` directory.
 #. **Optional:** Set the default shell.
 On Microsoft Windows it is strongly recommended to use Windows PowerShell and ``cmd.exe``.

 See the `Chef Workstation on Windows </dk_windows.html>`__ guide for additional caveats and configuration options specific to Windows.